 More info about everything mentioned in this post:

-- Black River Harbor and Campground – USFS Info with Black River Harbor wildflowersmore info here
+- Black River Harbor and Campground – USFS Info with more info about the Black River Harbor wildflowers here

 - North Country Trail – Michigan Upper Peninsula plus General Info about the North Country Trail